 We are always happy to give someone 15 min of our day.
 Do not hesitate to call us with a question.
 A considerable portion of our business is education and we realize that sometimes we all need a little advice.

-Should you find that you need substantial advice, or an ongoing relationship, we can set up a consultation agreement for further discussions.
+Should you find that you need substantial advice or an ongoing relationship, we can set up a consultation agreement for further discussions.

-It is amazing how many fine details as involved when you start a business!
+It is amazing how many fine details are involved when you start a business!
 You think it will be just a matter of keeping records of income and expenditures, then you find out you are responsible for following hundreds of regulations you never knew existed.
 When you go to read these regulations, you don’t even understand the terms they use to define the regulations.
 A double disadvantage.

 Yes, we can help.
 Since so much of our tax business involves education, we can start at the beginning and explain the tax issues step by step.
-Give us a call, meanwhile you can go over to the Q&A that we have on the traveler page.
+Give us a call, meanwhile, you can go over to the Q&A that we have on the Traveler page.

 Per diems are a “both or nothing” kind of thing.
 When a company pays a per diem for housing, and even states that it is for housing only